skybert/skybert-net/src/talks/2019-integration-test-with-docker-and-mvn/integration-testing-with-docker-and-mvn.md

 ## Batteries included

-The goal is to make it as easy as possible to write integration tests while at the same time giving the developer the options he/she needs to go beyond the simple tests.
+The goal is to make it as **easy** as possible to write integration tests while at the same time giving the developer the **power to go beyond** the simple tests.

 ---